maxwell-bland/deredaction/README.md

 ### Building Nonexcising Redaction Location Algorithm

-`cd redaction-defenses` into the defenses directory and _copy over the PDF-Text-Analysis_ part we compiled above into this directory using `cp -r ../PDF-Text-Analysis .`
+From the root of the repository, after building the PDF-Text-Analysis project:

 ```
 pip3 install PyMuPDF
+cd redaction-defenses
+cp -r ../PDF-Text-Analysis .
 ```

 ### Running